Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Construction of the Non-Abelian Fourier Transform

-A perfect candidate, also arising from the work of Braverman-Kazhdan, comes from the theory of $\gamma$-sheaves for reductive groups \cite{BKIII}.
-As mentioned in Section \ref{history}, these are designed to yield $\gamma$-factors under convolution, which we expect will kill the $\gamma$-factors arising in the Gindikin-Karpelevich formula.
+The natural candidate, also arising from the work of Braverman-Kazhdan, comes from the theory of $\gamma$-sheaves for reductive groups \cite{BKIII}.
+These are designed to yield $\gamma$-factors under convolution, which we expect will kill the $\gamma$-factors arising in the Gindikin-Karpelevich formula.
 Over local fields, the $\gamma$-distributions \cite{BKI} are still conjectural; for finite fields, on the other hand, the analogous $\gamma$-\textit{sheaves} \cite{BKIII} are completely defined using the theory of perverse sheaves.